macro187/hotbox/readme.md

 My workstation containers, setup scripts, and config files

-*Features* are uniquely-named, plain old shell scripts that automate the setup of individual aspects of machines (whether physical, virtual, or container).
+*Features* are shell scripts that set up particular aspects of machines (physical, virtual, or container).
+They can do any kind of setup, both system-wide and user-specific.
+The `hotbox-apply-feature` command applies individual features to the running system, by basically just running the feature script.
-They are applied using the `hotbox-apply-feature` command, which basically just runs the specified feature script.
-Features can be used on their own and do not require the use of any further hotbox functionality.

->   Some features currently implement personal preferences of mine, but this may
+>   Some features currently implement personal preferences of mine.
+I am in the
->   change in the future.

-*Specs* are uniquely-named sets of features defining machine setups for particular use-cases.
-An include mechanism allows deriving new specs from existing ones.
-Specs are applied using the `hotbox-apply-spec` command, which basically just implements the include mechanism and applies all the features listed in the specified spec.
-Specs can be used on their own (along with features) and do not require the use of any further hotbox functionality.

-Hotbox containers (or just *hotboxes*) are Docker containers built from specs.
+>   process of extracting those out of hotbox to make it suitable for
+>   general-purpose use by anyone.

+*Specs* are lists of features.
+An include mechanism allows specs to build on one another.
+The `hotbox-apply-spec` command applies specs to the running system by applying features in the order listed.

+>   While some features may depend on the effects of others, there is no
+>   dependency resolution magic in hotbox.
+What you see listed in a spec is
+>   what you get.

-They are built using the `hotbox-build` command and run using the `hotbox-run` or `hotbox` commands.
-Although hotboxes can be used in a batch / background fashion as containers normally are, the hotbox tooling and features are designed to enable a more lightweight, interactive usage style where users can quickly jump in and out of different hotbox containers depending on the task at hand.
+*Hotboxes* are containers built from specs.
+The `hotbox-build` command builds container images from specs by starting from a base image and applying features in the order listed.
+The `hotbox` command runs hotbox containers by allowing their features to perform pre-startup tasks on the host and then starting the container, usually connected interactively to the terminal.
+Hotboxes are just plain old containers that can be used in the usual batch/background ways with the usual Docker tools, but the hotbox tools and features also enable a more lightweight, interactive usage style where users can quickly jump in and out of different hotboxes, sometimes from multiple terminal sessions, using assets and resources from the host, depending on the task at hand.